pascallaliberte/sharpen.page/_posts/2019-11-01-sharp-example-applicationemail.md

 > Your customers regularly encounter phishing scams created using your domain, but you’re not sure how to mitigate.

-This has the effect of not only connecting with the current problem, but it hints at many other problems to come, that Garrett can help _avoid_.
+That had the effect of not only connecting with the current problem, but hinting at many other problems to come, that Garrett could help _avoid_.

-So here, the job changes a little bit, away from "Garrett can help me focus on my actual strengths in my job" to "Garrett can help us avoid future headaches."
+So here, the job changed a little bit, away from "Garrett can help me focus on my actual strengths in my job" to "Garrett can help us avoid future headaches."

-If you, as a visitor, scrolled all the way down here **and you're still reading**, surely Garrett has your attention.
+If you, as a visitor, scrolled all the way down here **and you were still reading**, surely Garrett had your attention.

-So how can Garrett help you trust him even more?
+So how could Garrett help you trust him even more?

 ## Describing What Progress Looks Like